Trouble Will Find Me: Composition

 Inspired by the recent birth of his daughter, Ingrid Stella Dessner, guitarist, keyboardist and co-producer Aaron Dessner began writing music with his child in mind.
 Vocalist Matt Berninger noted that he "react[ed] to it in a very visceral, immediate, infantile way".

 The lyrics to the album's opening track, "I Should Live in Salt", are directed towards Matt Berninger's brother, Tom, who directed the forthcoming band documentary, Mistaken for Strangers (2013).
-Berninger stated that he enjoyed the writing process for Trouble Will Find Me noting, "In the past, it’s been hard to enjoy writing - like getting drops of blood from your forehead - but I loved the process for this record.
+Berninger stated that he enjoyed the writing process for Trouble Will Find Me noting, "In the past, it's been hard to enjoy writing - like getting drops of blood from your forehead - but I loved the process for this record.
 I think a lot of it was because I wasn't worried - I didn't care what the songs were going to be about, or if they were going to seem depressing, or cool, or whatever."

+Artwork

+The album cover is cropped from a photograph of a live performance art piece by Korean artist Bohyun Yoon, titled Fragmentation.